Ipswich: Transport

-Railway

-The town has two railway stations: Ipswich and Derby Road.
-It is situated on the Great Eastern main line from London to Norwich, the East Suffolk line to Lowestoft and the Felixstowe branch line.
-Trains in Ipswich are run by Greater Anglia, which operates direct services to cities in the region including London, Cambridge, Chelmsford, Norwich and Peterborough.

-The town's railway engine shed opened in 1846 and closed in 1968.
+Ipswich railway station is on the Great Eastern Main Line from London to Norwich, the East Suffolk Line to Lowestoft and the Felixstowe Branch Line.
+Trains are run by Greater Anglia, which operates direct services to cities including London, Cambridge, Chelmsford, Norwich and Peterborough.
+Ipswich engine shed opened in 1846 and closed in 1968.
 Ipswich is still a signing-on point for locomotive crews and a stabling point.

-Buses
+The town has a smaller suburban station at Derby Road east of the town centre, on the Felixstowe branch line.

+Ipswich is close to the A12 and the A14 roads.
+The Orwell Bridge which carries the A14 over the River Orwell connects it to the Port of Felixstowe, a major container port 12 mi to the east.

-Bus services in Ipswich are operated by Ipswich Buses, First Norfolk & Suffolk, Beestons and several smaller companies.
+Bus services in Ipswich are operated by Ipswich Buses, First Eastern Counties, Beestons and several smaller companies.
 Town services operate mainly from Tower Ramparts bus station and regional services from the Ipswich Old Cattle Market bus station.

-Roads

-Ipswich is located close to the A12 and the A14 roads.
-The Orwell Bridge which carries the A14 road over the River Orwell is an important bridge for the region which connects the Port of Felixstowe to the rest of the country.
-The bridge is occasionally closed as a result of incidents or high winds; the closure of the bridge brings Ipswich to a standstill with diverted traffic.

-Air

-Ipswich Airport was closed in 1996, but the town is an hour away from Stansted Airport.
+Ipswich Airport closed in 1996.